Low-Level and NUMA-Aware Optimization for High-Performance Quantum Simulation: Introduction

-\textbf{\textit{Today's Hardware.}} Modern CPUs offer dozens of cores, and virtually all state-vector simulators use multithreading to split the $2^n$ amplitude space across cores.
+\textbf{\textit{Today's Hardware.}} Modern CPUs feature dozens of cores, and all state vector simulators employ multithreading to split the $2^n$ amplitude space across cores.
 OpenMP is commonly employed to parallelize the innermost loops of state updates.
-QuEST and others leverage multi-core parallelism by dividing the state-vector into chunks processed concurrently by threads.
-This yields near-linear speedup with core count~\cite{Jones_2019_QuEST} until memory bandwidth becomes the bottleneck~\cite{DERAEDT201947}.
+QuEST and other simulators leverage multi-core parallelism by dividing the state vector into chunks processed concurrently by threads.
+This yields near-linear speedup with core count~\cite{Ref4} until memory bandwidth becomes the bottleneck~\cite{Ref16}.
 However, multithreading on large shared-memory systems introduces challenges related to thread affinity and load balancing.
-If the threads are not carefully pinned or if the work is uneven, performance can suffer.
-Notably, thread pinning (assigning each thread to a specific core) is often needed to prevent Operating System (OS) scheduler overhead or migration between cores.
-Additionally, on multi-socket NUMA nodes, pinning helps keep threads on the socket where their data resides.
-While most quantum simulator papers do not explicitly detail their thread affinity policies, the need is recognized in the community~\cite{horii2022cnot}.
+If threads are not carefully pinned or if the work is unevenly distributed, performance can suffer.
+Thread pinning (assigning each thread to a specific core) is often required to prevent operating system (OS) scheduler overhead or migration between cores.
+Additionally, on multi-socket NUMA nodes, pinning helps ensure threads access memory local to their socket.
+While most quantum simulator papers do not explicitly describe their thread affinity policies, the need for such control is well recognized in the community~\cite{Ref17}.